 In 2011, my dear friend, Sue Flood, introduced me to Silversea Expeditions.
 I completed several contracts, photographing onboard the Silver Explorer, working as part of their superb Expedition Team.
 It was another extraordinary opportunity, with the vast majority of our time exploring the High Arctic, Svalbard Archipelago, Iceland, and Greenland.

-Most recently, I have accepted invitations to work with both Tatra Photography and David Lloyd, co-leading his Masai Mara and India photo safaris with the talented Richard Peters and Amy Schutt.
+Most recently, I have accepted an invitation to work with David Lloyd, co-leading his Masai Mara and India photo safaris with the talented Richard Peters and Amy Schutt.
 For a full list of my upcoming photo tours, view my current itinerary here.

 fine art wildlife photographer